Israeli airstrikes kill dozens across central and southern Gaza

 After meeting with Israeli officials Monday, U.S. Defense Secretary Lloyd Austin urged Israel to protect civilians but reiterated America's support for Israel in its war against Hamas, saying he was “not here to dictate timelines or terms.”

-Austin's remarks signaled that the U.S. would continue shielding Israel from growing international calls for a cease-fire as the United Nations Security Council was set to hold another vote Tuesday —- and would keep providing aid for one of the 21st century's deadliest military campaigns.
+Austin's remarks signaled that the U.S. would continue shielding Israel from growing international calls for a cease-fire as the U.N.
+Security Council again delayed a vote — and would keep providing aid for one of the 21st century's deadliest military campaigns.

 STRIKES ACROSS GAZA

-Suzan Zoghroub said her family was asleep when their home was hit before dawn.
+Suzan Zoarab said her family was asleep when their home was hit before dawn.

 “We found the whole house had collapsed over us.”
 Twenty-seven people were killed in the strike, along with at least three others in a separate strike in Rafah, according to Associated Press journalists who saw the bodies arrive at two local hospitals early Tuesday.

-Note: This story has been updated to correct the name of Palestinian father to Mahmoud Zoarab, not Mohammed Zoghroub, and the family’s last name to Zoarab, not Zoghroub.